diegovdev/user-feedback/README.md

 ## Running the app
 * Prerequisites:
     * docker v18.03
+    * docker-compose v1.21
     * node v11
     * npm v6.4
+    * Port 3300 free (to be used by the Http server)
-    * Ports 3300 and 3309 free
+    * Port 3309 free (to be used by MySql container)
     * Install dependencies running `npm install` inside the user-feedback folder
-    * No need to install MySql (It will be started using Docker, but if you wish to use an already installed instance, know that this app was tested using MySql v5.6)
+     * MySql: No need to install (it will be started using Docker)

+* Useful notes:
+    * MySql: in case you wish to use an already installed instance:
+        * You can change the connection settings of the app at `/config/config.js`
+        * This app was built and tested using MySql v5.6
     * If you use [Insomnia](https://insomnia.rest/) rest client, you can import the test endpoint json config file located at `/test/.insomnia/`

 #### Option 1: Run on Docker using MySql (easiest)